emard/ulx3s-bin/README.md

 from silicon wafer architecture.
 Such diodes are present on every pin.

+Most important is that all JTAG pins have connection.
+If JTAG didn't make connection but if FLASH pins are good then it is possible to externally program FLASH bootloader and have some use of the board over US2 port.

 FPGA chip soldered on PCB without any other parts should respond to JTAG commands if proper supply voltages 1.1V, 2.5V, 3.3V are connected.
 It will respond with JTAG ID